polyakovkrylo/killemall/README.md

 move to pick a health pack before he will die.

-Before starting the game, player should pick the level, number of enemies and health packs in the world and a level of optimization for the model's controller:
+Before starting the game, player should pick the level, number of enemies and health packs in the world, minimal energy cost of moving through one tile and a level of optimization for the model's controller:

 ![img def](img/popup.png)